liddiard/personal-website-gatsby/src/pages/project/smarthome.md

 So, how does this save me money?
 A few examples:

-**Problem:** [Google Photos](https://photos.google.com/) is super convenient with its friendly UI, machine learning-powered search, and tight integration with my phone.
+**Problem:** [Google Photos](https://photos.google.com/) is super convenient with its friendly interface, machine learning-powered search, and tight integration with my phone.
 But I don’t want to pay Google increasingly large amounts of money throughout my life for them to store my increasingly large photo and video library.

 **Solution:** [Immich](https://immich.app/) provides the same core features as Google Photos including web and mobile UIs, auto-upload from phone, shareable albums, facial recognition, and geospatial + ML-powered semantic search.
 But here, the only incremental cost is buying a hard drive.
 That 2TB drive pays for itself in a few months with Google charging $10/mo. for the [same storage on Google One](https://one.google.com/about/plans).

 ---

-**Problem:** I want convenient local access to large files like videos, but I don’t want to pay the crazy markups that Apple charges for storage bumps on their MacBooks.
+**Problem:** I want convenient local access to large files like videos, but I don’t want to pay the crazy markups that Apple charges for storage bumps on MacBooks.

 **Solution:** My network-attached storage (NAS) enables Finder-integrated access to big files on a drive in my network using the SMB file-sharing protocol.
 It’s the benefits of having a ton of space at your disposal without the costs of paying for more on-device storage or the clunkiness of plugging in external drives.